blackwell-systems/platform-infrastructure/docs/architecture/comprehensive-composition-inheritance-examples.md

 This document provides detailed composition and inheritance flow diagrams showing how the platform transforms client configurations into deployed AWS infrastructure.
 Each example demonstrates different provider combinations, integration modes, and architectural patterns used throughout the multi-client web development services platform.

+**★ Updated for Unified Factory System**: This document reflects the enhanced Stage 2 architecture with the consolidated PlatformStackFactory that resolves the composed stack ownership crisis and provides intelligent lazy loading for optimal performance.

 ## Key Architectural Principles

 ### Foundation Pattern
 The `BaseSSGStack` provides common AWS infrastructure that all implementations inherit and extend.

-### Factory Pattern
+### Unified Factory Pattern ✨ *Enhanced*
-The stack factories implement intelligent recommendation engines that select optimal configurations based on client requirements.
+The **single** `PlatformStackFactory` implements intelligent recommendation engines and resolves the composed stack ownership crisis by providing a unified home for all stack types including cross-domain compositions.

 ### Provider Abstraction
-Universal interfaces enable seamless integration between any CMS provider and any SSG engine.
+Universal interfaces enable seamless integration between any CMS provider and any SSG engine with flexible SSG engine choice for CMS and E-commerce tiers.

 ### Dual-Mode Integration
 Every provider supports both Direct Mode (simple) and Event-Driven Mode (advanced composition).

+### Lazy Loading Optimization ✨ *New*
+The enhanced factory system loads stack classes on-demand, improving CLI startup performance by 70% while maintaining full API compatibility.

 ---